Ready for the coolest activity? Meet Ice Painting.

 Here’s a list of other uses for ice cubes, in case you also jam your ice maker… al lot…

-Ice is a fun gimmick in the summer – so why not try painting ON IT.
+Ice is a fun gimmick in the summer – so why not try painting on it.
 Insert shocked emoji face.
 I know.
 I can just picture it too.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.